MorganCThomas/MolScore/generative_models/reinvent/README.md

 To train an Agent using our Prior, don't use the `main.py` script!
 Instead, use the `train_agent.py` script which accepts a molscore config files as input.

-Training can be visualized using either via molscore with a dash monitor, that should automatically provide a link if choosen in the `molscore` config.
+Training can be visualized via molscore with the dash monitor, that should automatically provide a link (if set to true in the `molscore` config).